ideawu/ssdb-docs/src/redis-to-ssdb.md

 Parameters:

 * redis_host: The IP address or hostname of Redis instance
-* redis_host: The port number of Redis instance
+* redis_port: The port number of Redis instance
 * redis_db: Which Redis database(a number) you want to copy from
 * ssdb_host: The IP address or hostname of SSDB instance
-* ssdb_host: The port number of SSDB instance
+* ssdb_port: The port number of SSDB instance

 ## SSDB vs Redis Commands